senakicir/senakicir.github.io/index.md

         </div>
     </div>
     <div class="split right">
         <p>Hi there!
 I'm Sena, a 4th year PhD Candidate in EPFL <a href="http://cvlab.epfl.ch">CVLAB</a>.
-My research interests are mainly in computer vision and machine learning, more specifically, motion prediction and active human pose estimation. </p>
+My research interests are mainly in computer vision and machine learning, more specifically, motion prediction and active human pose estimation.
+Currently I am on an internship with the Autonomous Systesm group at Microsoft, where I work on visual odometry.</p>
         <p>My undergraduate is from Bilkent University, Electrical and Electronics Engineering.
 I graduated in <a class="page-link" href="https://senakicir.github.io/bilkent">2017.</a></p>
         <p>
         <div id="bloglink"><h3><a class="page-link" href="https://senakicir.github.io/misc">Misc.</a></h3> </div>